xanthia-victuelles/coding_exercise/out/production/coding_exercise/README.md

 are created to print the expected output.
 * Initialized an ArrayList of Occupant object to import the data; I chose to use an ArrayList for its built-in function but ultimately for its ability to dynamically change in size.

+**JUnit for testing**
+* Tested for the number of occupants based on the input data.
+* Tested for sorted alphabetical last name then first name of occupants older than 18.

+_NOTE:_ Sample run is located in Main.java